How to visit Spain’s outstanding Monfragüe National Park

 Villages in the Monfragüe Biosphere

 There are fifteen villages within the biosphere reserve.
-While in the area I visited four of them:
+The most commonly visited are:

 Torrejon el Rubio